 In addition to being ecologically-friendly, Vía Verde relies on data from each column to oversee management of the gardens, recycled materials have been used where possible and the project has provided multiple jobs, including work for people in prisons in Mexico City.
 Critics, however, have questioned the extent of the environmental benefit the gardens bring.
 It has also been suggested that these columns of greenery are simply a way of beautifying Mexico City’s traffic problems as opposed to solving them.

 While the jury is still out on its long-term pollution-management impact, Vía Verde demonstrates the power of active citizenship and the possibilities of the smart-city umbrella-style approach to problem solving.
-The first ever LATAM Smart City Awards were held last year – a clear sign the smart city movement has a strong foothold in the region.
+The first ever LATAM Smart City Awards were held in 2018 – a clear sign the smart city movement has a strong foothold in the region.
 In addition to recognising specific cities and digital transformation, the awards also focused on promoting sustainable development and mobility, as well as equitable and collaborative societies.
 With such an innovative and holistic problem-solving spirit in the air, it will be interesting to see how the skies of Mexico City fare in the years to come.

 Over the next 20 years, more than 2 billion people will migrate to cities.
 With the growing number of urban dwellers come many challenges: congestion, pollution and a shortage of housing and recreation options, to name a few.
 So how will our transportation infrastructures keep up?
 Where will everybody live?
 Will there be enough jobs for everyone?
 In our ‘Future Cities’ series, we explore what type of innovations are helping cities to become more sustainable – and liveable.